AdamAnSubtractM/spaceBoots4-Boilerplate/README.md

 ## IMPORTANT

-* If you're building a static content page for DSG, GGXY, or FnS, your welcome tp import the code base from 'src/scss/sites-base/' .
+* If you're building a static content page for DSG, GGXY, or FnS, your welcome to import the code base from 'src/scss/sites-base/' .
 This way you can see how the site will effect yout local build.
 However, please do not leave these imported for productions.

 ## The mySpaceBase structure